International Sleep Medicine Certification Examination

 Examination Process and Grading:

 Results of the exam committee will be provided to the administrative director that will match the candidate-anonymous number to the identifying information.
-Each candidate will then be personally contacted by the administrative director of WASM by email and by air-mail concerning their results.
+Each candidate will then be personally contacted by the administrative director of WSS by email and by air-mail concerning their results.
 Such contact will be within 3 months following the examination.
-Candidates meeting or exceeding the passing criteria will receive a WASM diploma by mail.
+Candidates meeting or exceeding the passing criteria will receive a WSS diploma by mail.
 The pass –cut-off point is set at 70% of valid responses.
-WASM will publish the names of the WASM sleep medicine specialists.
+WSS will publish the names of the WSS sleep medicine specialists.

 To learn more about the Exam, visit World Sleep Society’s examination application process.